 Generally, in South Korea, waste and trash are handled by either being incinerated or buried.
-Incineration is when waste is burned and turned into energy while burying is when waste is put into the ground.
+Incineration is when waste is burned and turned into energy, while burying is when waste is put into the ground.
 There are many incineration plants located throughout South Korea that handle the majority of waste and trash.
-These plants use high-tech machines to burn the waste and then generate electricity from the heat.
+These plants use high-tech machines to burn the junk and then generate electricity from the heat.
 The leftover ash from the incineration process is then buried.

-General waste is considered anything that can’t be recycled or put in the food waste bag.
+General waste is considered anything that can’t be recycled or put in a food waste bag.
 This includes issues, sanitary materials, pillows, old shoes, pillows, blankets, clothes, and common small objects.
 General waste bags can be found in your local convenient store or market.
 We recommend getting the 20L bag as it will fit most trash bins.

 Recycling in Korea

 While the recycling process may vary from country to country, South Korea has developed an efficient and environmentally friendly system.
 Recyclable materials are collected from households and businesses by a centrally managed company.
 These materials are then sorted and sold to companies that specialize in recycling.
 The resulting products are reused or sold as raw materials for new products.
 In addition to reducing waste, this system also generates revenue for the government and creates new jobs.
 As a result, recycling is an important part of South Korea’s economy.

 In Korea, most apartments will have a recycling area with various different containers for your recyclables.
 If you live in a Villa, you won’t need a special bag for your recyclable items.
 You can use a separate clear bag and leave it with your general waste bag.